New York State Route 35: Yorktown to Ridgefield

-NY 35 and US 202 continue south through Yorktown, bending southeast, becoming a two-lane residential/commercial mix.
+NY 35 and US 202 continue south through Yorktown, bending southeast, becoming a two-lane residential/commercial street.
 Entering downtown Yorktown, NY 35 and US 202 intersect with NY 118 (Saw Mill River Road).
 At this intersection, NY 35 and US 202 become concurrent with NY 118 along Saw Mill River, leaving Crompond behind.
 NY 35, US 202 and NY 118 proceed northward along Saw Mill River Road, proceeding north as a two-lane commercial street.
 At Ridge Street, the routes turn northeast, turning east through Yorktown.
 The three routes remain concurrent for several miles, crossing out of Yorktown for the town of Somers.
 A short distance after the crossing, the routes split, with NY 118 and US 202 proceeding north on Tomahawk Street while NY 35 continues east on Amawalk Road.

 At this point, NY 35 begins running south of the Amawalk Reservoir, winding eastward past several residences, and the dam of the Muscoot River.
 At Lake Road, NY 35 bends southeast through Somers, winding through dense forests, passing east of the Mildred Lasdon Sanctuary.
 Making a curve to the northeast, the route passes west of Larson Park Arboretum, running along the northern end of it.
 Winding eastward for several miles, the route becomes residential, bending southeast at Van Rensselaer Road.
 This southwestern progression goes for a distance, winding into the hamlet of Whitehall Corners.
-In Whitehall Corners, NY 35 intersects with NY 100 (Croton Turnpike).
+In Whitehall Corners, NY 35 intersects with NY 100 (Somerstown Turnpike) and becomes a four-lane undivided expressway.
 At this intersection, the Amawalk Road moniker changes to Woods Bridge Road.